d2l-ai/d2l-en/chapter_introduction/index.md

 And our guess of what is going on in each frame might be much stronger if we take into account the previous or succeeding frames.
 The same goes for language.
-One popular deep learning problem is machine translation: the task of ingesting sentences in some source language and predicting their translations in another language.
+For example, one popular deep learning problem is machine translation: the task of ingesting sentences in some source language and predicting their translations in another language.

-These problems also occur in medicine.
+Such problems also occur in medicine.
 We might want a model to monitor patients in the intensive care unit and to fire off alerts whenever their risk of dying in the next 24 hours exceeds some threshold.
-Here, we would not throw away everything that we know about the patient history every hour, making predictions based only on the most recent measurements.
+Here, we would not throw away everything that we know about the patient history every hour, because we might not want to make predictions based only on the most recent measurements.

-These problems are among the most exciting applications of machine learning and they are instances of *sequence learning*.
+Questions like these are among the most exciting applications of machine learning and they are instances of *sequence learning*.
-They require a model to either ingest sequences of inputs or to emit sequences of outputs (or both).
+They require a model either to ingest sequences of inputs or to emit sequences of outputs (or both).
-Specifically, *sequence-to-sequence learning* considers problems where inputs and outputs both consist of variable-length sequences.
+Specifically, *sequence-to-sequence learning* considers problems where both inputs and outputs consist of variable-length sequences.
 Examples include machine translation and speech-to-text transcription.
 While it is impossible to consider